deviodigital/dispensary-age-verification/readme.txt

 3. All of the available customizer options

 == Changelog ==

+= 2.0 =
+* Added a background image option to customizer
+* Added Yes/No button text options to customizer
+* Updated multiple styles for the pop up modal

 = 1.9 =
 * Updated multiple styles for the pop up modal (text, titles, buttons)